zicna/validations-in-controller-actions-rails-lab/README.md

 # Objectives

 - Define validations on a model
-- Use the validation state of a model in a response conditional in an action
+- Use a conditional statement in an action to render different responses based on the validation state of a model
 - Re-render a form with validation errors
 - Validate a create action
 - Validate an update action